ThatDaveStevens/covid19CatalogServices/CaptureForms.md

 ## Suppliers

+Manual form based submission, solution would also support email.
+_(the email could also be forwarded from a government department to create the catalog entry)_<br>

 ![image](images/SupplierEntry.png)<br>

 The system will then review and extract the key themes from the supplier, users can **go back and edit**, **remove suggestions** and **Submit**<br>